WLJSTeam/wl-splatmesh/README.md

 	- Works for packed meshes by unpacking and repacking automatically.
 	- Returns `$Failed` and emits `TransformedSplat::badfunction` if the supplied function doesn't return the expected shape.

+- `SplatMeshFilter[s_SplatMesh, criFunction]`
+	- `criFunction` can be:
+		- a function with signature `(index, center, scale, quaternion, opacity, rgb)` returning `True` or `False`
+	- Works for packed meshes by unpacking and repacking automatically.
+	- Returns a filtered mesh of splats

 - `Append[s_SplatMesh, data]`
 	- Overloaded `Append` handler on the SplatMesh head.
 	- `Append[s, splat]` accepts a single splat or a list of splats in the shape: {center, scale, quaternion, opacity, rgb} where